 Here I removed the background completely:

-Step 5 – Fixing the Edges
+Step 5 – Recreate Hair using the Brush Tool

 The eraser tool has done most of our work but we can do a lot more to improve the image mostly the hairs.
 Now we’ll paint the hair to fix it using the Brush Tool.